Can you use retinol and Azelaic Acid together?

 Retinol is the best wrinkle fighter available OTC.
 If you want to tackle wrinkles as well as acne and/or hyperpigmentation (or all three of them) AND your skin isn’t sensitive, retinol is the way to go.
 There’s a reason why it’s so hyped up.
 It just works.

-- Paula’s Choice Super Antioxidant Concentrate Serum With Retinol ($34.00): available at Paula’s Choice
+- Paula’s Choice Super Antioxidant Concentrate Serum With Retinol ($34.00): This serum has a tiny dose of retinol that’s suitable for beginners.
+Plus, it’s infused with any antioxidants you can think of.
+Available at Paula’s Choice

 Who Should Use Azelaic Acid?